CHARPENTIER70

 Best known for his 1900 smash hit opera Louise, Charpentier was a major presence in French cultural life throughout the first half of the twentieth century.
 Though he wrote little music after his second opera, 1913’s Julien, he continued to enjoy significant recognition from the French establishment - all while styling himself as a Montmartre bohemian, with all the associated rejection of the social order.
 As well as his compositional activities, he spearheaded a number of major social projects (primarily involving the artistic education of Parisian garment workers) and promoted unionisation and strike action for greater recognition of musicmaking as work.

 The aim of CHARPENTIER70 is not only to celebrate and promote Charpentier’s music, but also to re-examine and nuance other elements of his life and legacy.
-This will be achieved through academic and general interest publications, concerts, talks and media appearances, and other outputs.
-An anniversary exhibition of Charpentier’s papers is provisionally planned for autumn 2026 in Paris.
+This will be achieved through academic and general interest publications, concerts, talks and media appearances.

 Emma is available for commissioned work as part of CHARPENTIER70 - please use the website contact form to get in touch.